Rachael Heyhoe Flint: Outside sport

 She was a teacher of physical education from 1960 to 1963, at Wolverhampton Municipal Grammar School and then Northicote School also in Wolverhampton.
 She then became a journalist with the Wolverhampton Chronicle.
 She was a sports writer on a freelance basis for the Daily Telegraph and the Sunday Telegraph.
 She also worked as a broadcaster, and in 1973 she was appointed TV's first woman sports presenter with ITV's World of Sport.
-After retiring from cricket, she continued to work as a journalist and broadcaster and also became an award-winning after-dinner speaker, businesswoman and board director.
+After retiring from cricket, she continued to work as a journalist and broadcaster and also became an after-dinner speaker, businesswoman and board director.

-In 1973, she was selected by the Guild of Professional Toastmasters as the Best After Dinner Speaker.

-She was appointed Member of the Order of the British Empire (MBE) in 1972, and was one of the first ten women admitted to the MCC in 1999, as an honorary life member.
+She was appointed Member of the Order of the British Empire (MBE) in 1972.
+She originally applied for membership of the Marylebone Cricket Club (MCC), when the club was male-only, under the name R. Flint (so the MCC would assume it was a man).
+When she was offered membership, the MCC committee voted to reject her application but a few years later, they opened membership up to women.
+Heyhoe Flint was one of the first ten women admitted to the MCC in 1999, as an honorary life member.
 In 2004, she was the first woman elected to the full committee of the MCC and latterly became a Trustee.
 She was made a director of Wolverhampton Wanderers F.C. in 1997, later becoming an ex officio Vice-president.

 She was appointed a Deputy Lieutenant of the West Midlands in 1997, and was President of the Lady Taverners charity from 2001 to 2011.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2008 New Year Honours, and in October 2010 was inducted into the ICC Cricket Hall of Fame, the first woman to achieve this accolade.